xxshagrathxx/dimofinf/README.md

 All created users have the password "password", You can use any of the users by checking the database users table, copy the email, and then using the mentioned password

+Added bonus points: (Protection againest DDOS attacks with throttle, Used SOLID principles, And social login)

+P.S: Facebook needs live environment to get it working but the code is there

 Thanks